On the occasion of the "14th Asian Pharmaceutical Manufacturers Association (APMA) Joint Conference

 Chairman Hiroaki Ueno

 On April 22, 2025, the 14th Asia Partnership Conference of Pharmaceutical Associations (APAC) was held with the mission of "bringing innovative medicines to the people of Asia in a timely manner.
-This year's event was held under the mission of "bringing innovative medicines to the people of Asia as quickly as possible.
-This year, the APAC Conference was again attended by approximately 700 participants from pharmaceutical associations, regulatory authorities, and academia from Japan and other Asian countries and regions as speakers and audience members, and meaningful discussions were held.
+This year's conference was held under the mission of "bringing innovative medicines to the people of Asia as quickly as possible.
+This year, the APAC Conference again welcomed approximately 700 participants from pharmaceutical associations, regulatory authorities, and academia from Japan and other Asian countries and regions as speakers and audience members, and meaningful discussions were held.

-The conference started with a congratulatory address by the President of the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA), followed by keynote speeches by Mr. Masamika Sakoi, Director of Medical Affairs and Technology, MHLW, and Mr. Yasuhiro Fujiwara, Chairman of PMDA, and then, as last year, five sessions on "Regulation and Licensing," "Drug Discovery Collaboration," "Electronic Labeling of Drug Information," "MQS," and "aUHC.
+The conference featured a congratulatory address by the President of IFPMA, a keynote speech by Mr. Masamika Sakoi, Director-General of Medical Affairs and Technology, MHLW, and Mr. Yasuhiro Fujiwara, PMDA Chief Executive, followed by five sessions on "Regulations and Licensing," "Drug Discovery Collaboration," "Electronic Labeling of Drug Information," "MQS," and "aUHC," as last year's conference, and lively discussions were held.
 The sessions were attended by active discussions and proposals.

 The following is a summary of this year's agreement.
-Based on this agreement, the JCIA will continue to cooperate and collaborate with Asian pharmaceutical organizations, government agencies, regulatory authorities, and academia to further address various issues.
+Based on this agreement, Japan Pharmaceutical Manufacturers Association will continue to cooperate and collaborate with Asian pharmaceutical organizations, government agencies, regulatory authorities, and academia, and will make further efforts to solve various issues in the future.

 IFPMA: International Federation of Pharmaceutical Manufacturers & Associations